flutter-form-builder-ecosystem/form_builder_validators/README-updated.md

 #### Equality validators

-TODO remove every verb `is` from the name of the validators.
-- `Validators.isEqual(value)`: Checks if the field contains an input that is equal to `value` (==).
+- `Validators.equal(value)`: Checks if the field contains an input that is equal to `value` (==).
-- `Validators.isNotEqual(value)`: Checks if the field contains an input that is not equal to `value` (!=).
+- `Validators.notEqual(value)`: Checks if the field contains an input that is not equal to `value` (!=).

 #### Required validators

-- `Validators.isRequired(next)`: Makes the field required by checking if it contains a non-null and non-empty value, passing it to the `next` validator as a not-nullable type.
+- `Validators.required(next)`: Makes the field required by checking if it contains a non-null and non-empty value, passing it to the `next` validator as a not-nullable type.
-- `Validators.isOptional(next)`: Makes the field optional by passing it to the `next` validator if it contains a non-null and non-empty value.
+- `Validators.optional(next)`: Makes the field optional by passing it to the `next` validator if it contains a non-null and non-empty value.
 If the field is null or empty, null is returned.
 - `Validators.validateWithDefault(defaultValue, next)`: Validates the field with `next` validator.
 If the input is null, it uses the `defaultValue` instead.

 #### Transform validators